GTO Preflop Charts: How to Read Poker Range Charts for Every Position

 6-max preflop charts by position

 These ranges are for 100bb deep 6-max No Limit Hold’em cash games — the most common format online and increasingly popular live.
-Adjust slightly for 9-max (tighten UTG/MP ranges).
+Each position lists its open-raise range and a baseline 3-bet range.

 UTG (Under the Gun)